vivekayer/EnableCorsDotNet/README.md

 Instructions:

-1. Copy dll to the bin folder of your service.
+1. Build and copy the dll to the bin folder of your service.
 2. Add the module in web config.
     <system.webServer>
       <modules>